A non-backtracking method for long matrix and tensor completion: Local study of

 \subsection{Quantitative bounds for local functionals}

 The bounds obtained in Proposition \ref{prop:tree_coupling} can be viewed as a quantitative version of the local convergence of Benjamini and Schramm \cite{benjamini.schramm_2011_recurrence}, for possibly diverging depth.
-It is known that this coupling also implies weak convergence in the probability measure sense, i.e. convergence of graph functionals.
-We now provide a quantitative version of this weak convergence.
+It is known that this coupling also implies weak convergence in the probability measure sense, i.e., the convergence of graph functionals.
+We now provide a quantitative version of this weak convergence, but only for a specific class of functionals, called \emph{local} functionals: